Canada Post

-Canada Post provided service to more than 16 million addresses and delivered nearly 8.4 billion items in 2016 and consolidated revenue from operations reached $7.88 billion.
+Canada Post provided service to more than 16 million addresses and delivered nearly 8.4 billion items in 2022 and consolidated revenue from operations reached $11.11 billion.
 Delivery takes place via traditional "to the door" service and centralized delivery by 25,000 letter carriers, through a 13,000 vehicle fleet.
 There are more than 6,200 post offices across the country, a combination of corporate offices and private franchises that are operated by retailers, such as drugstores.
 In terms of area serviced, Canada Post delivers to a larger area than the postal service of any other nation, including Russia (where Russian Post service in Siberia is limited largely to communities along the railway).
-As of 2004, nearly 843,000 rural Canadian customers received residential mail delivery services.
+As of 2022, nearly 3.5 million rural Canadian customers received residential mail delivery services.

 Canada Post operates as a group of companies called The Canada Post Group.
-It employs approximately 64,000 full and part-time employees.
+It employs about 70,000 full- and part-time employees.
 The Corporation holds an interest in Purolator Courier, Innovapost, Progistix-Solutions and Canada Post International Limited.
-In 2000, Canada Post created a company called Epost, allowed customers to receive their bills from participating merchants and institutions online for free.
-In 2007, Epost was absorbed into Canada Post.
-In early 2022, Canada Post announced that the Epost service would be discontinued at the end of the year.